 Here is how to access the folder where iTunes saves data on your iPhone and iPad:

-- Open Finder, and click the Go menu on the top.
+- Open Finder, and click the Go menu at the top.

 - Select Go to Folder, and paste this destination: ~/Library/Application Support/MobileSync/Backup

-Another way to help macOS find large files on macOS Monterey, Big Sur, Catalina, or any other Mac operating system is using the search filters in Finder or other Mac file managers.
+Another way to help macOS find large files on macOS Monterey, Big Sur, Catalina, or any other Mac operating system is to use the search filters in Finder or other Mac file managers.

 Steps to locate large files with the built-in Spotlight search of Finder: